bcmi/Image-Composition-Assessment-Dataset-CADB/README.md

 > Welcomes to the offical homepage of Image Composition Assessment DataBase (**CADB**).
 >
 > Image composition assessment aims to assess the overall composition quality of a given image, which is crucial in aesthetic assessment.
 > To support the research on this task, we contribute the first image composition assessment dataset.
-Furthermore, we we propose a composition assessment network **SAMP-Net**
+Furthermore, we propose a composition assessment network **SAMP-Net**
 > with a novel Saliency-Augmented Multi-pattern Pooling (**SAMP**) module, which can perform more favorably than previous aesthetic assessment approaches.
 > This work has been accepted by BMVC 2021 ([**paper**](https://arxiv.org/pdf/2104.03133.pdf)).

+**Update 2022-05-05**: We release the annotations of scene categories, composition classes as well as composition elements for more fine-grained analysis of image composition quality.

 **Table of Contents**